2023–24 Washington Wizards season: Draft picks

-The Wizards entered the 2023 NBA Draft holding one first-round pick and two second round picks.
+The Wizards entered the 2023 NBA Draft holding one first-round pick and two second round picks, the latter of which were acquired through previous trades.
 After a series of moves on draft night, the Wizards swapped first-round spots with the Indiana Pacers to gain the rights to French forward Bilal Coulibaly with the 7th overall pick, sending Jarace Walker to the Pacers and a couple of future second-round picks.
 The team would use their #42 overall pick on the young Serbian player Tristan Vukčević.
 Later, the rights to Trayce Jackson-Davis (Pick #57 overall) were folded into a larger trade with the Golden State Warriors in exchange for cash considerations and Patrick Baldwin Jr.